 The Indians brought with them some of their spices.
-It is believed that the Thai’s learned from the Indians how to use spices in their cooking and food in a variety of ways.
-We can thank the Indians for the wonderfully hot and spice flavors of Thai food that we have today.
+It is believed that the Thais learned from the Indians how to use spices in their cooking and food in various ways.
+We can thank the Indians for the wonderfully hot and spicy flavors of Thai food that we have today.

-One of the spices the traders from India and later Persia brought to Thailand is the curry spice.
-The Thais adapted these dishes so that they became known as simply “Thai Curry.”
+One of the spices the traders from India and later Persia brought to Thailand was curry spice.
+The Thais adapted these dishes to become “Thai Curry.”